ally-design-system/ally-design-system-starter-kit/README.md

     GraphiQL is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Introducing GraphiQL Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).

-    After running `npm run dev-story` your projects Storybook powered visual testing enviroment will open in your default browser at: `http://localhost:6006`.
+    After running `npm run dev-story` your project's Storybook powered visual testing environment will open in your default browser at: `http://localhost:6006`.

     And `npm run dev-design-system` will run your design system powered by Storybook Docs in development mode at: `http://localhost:5005`.